0install/docs/docs/specifications/feed.md

 : if present, this element indicates that the program requires a terminal in order to run.
 Graphical launchers should therefore run this program in a suitable terminal emulator.

 `<icon>`
-: an icon to use for the program; this is used by programs such as [AddApp](http://rox.sourceforge.net/desktop/AddApp).
+: an icon to use for the program; this is used by programs such as [AddApp](http://rox.sourceforge.net/desktop/AddApp) and [desktop integration](../basics/windows.md).

 `<feed>`
 : the linked feed contains more implementations of this feed's interface.
 The `langs` and `arch` attributes, if present, indicate that all implementations will fall within these limits (e.g. `arch='*-src'` means that there is no point fetching this feed unless you are looking for source code).
 See the `<implementation>` element for a description of the values of these attributes.